NCI Drug Dictionary

 - lanreotide long-acting aqueous gel

 A long-acting aqueous gel preparation of lanreotide, a synthetic cyclic octapeptide analogue of somatostatin.
 Lanreotide inhibits the secretion of growth hormone (GH) by binding to pituitary somatostatin receptors, and may inhibit the release of various other hormones, including thyroid stimulating hormone (TSH) and the gastroenteropancreatic hormones insulin, glucagon and gastrin.
 This agent also decreases circulating total and free insulin-like growth factor 1 (IGF-I).
 Lanreotide exhibits a high binding affinity for somatostatin receptor 2 (SSTR-2) and a lesser binding affinity for SSTR-5.
 However, compared to octreotide, this agent is less potent in inhibiting the release of growth hormone from the pituitary gland.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: lanreotide (long-acting aqueous preparation) US brand name: Lanreotide Autogel Foreign brand name: Somatuline Autogel